-"Cause" means, as to any Employee who is a party to an employment agreement with the Company or any Subsidiary which contains a definition of "cause," as set forth in such employment agreement and, if there is no applicable employment agreements, means an Employee's or Director's (i) substantial failure or refusal to perform duties and responsibilities of his or her job as required by the Company or Subsidiary, other than due to Disability, (ii) a material violation of any fiduciary duty owed to the Company or Subsidiary, (iii) conviction of a misdemeanor (other than a traffic offense) or felony, (iv) dishonesty, (v) theft, (vi) violation of a material Company or Subsidiary rule or policy, or (vii) other egregious conduct, that has or could have a serious and detrimental impact on the Company or Subsidiary and its employees.
+"Cause" means, as to any Employee who is a party to an employment agreement with the Company or any Subsidiary which contains a definition of "cause," as set forth in such employment agreement and, if there is no applicable employment agreements, means an Employee's or Director's (i) substantial failure or refusal to perform duties and responsibilities of his or her job at a satisfactory level as required by the Company or Subsidiary, other than due to Disability, (ii) a material violation of any fiduciary duty or duty of loyalty owed to the Company or Subsidiary, (iii) conviction of a misdemeanor (other than a traffic offense) or felony, (iv) fraud, embezzlement or theft, (v) violation of a material Company or Subsidiary rule or policy, (vi) unauthorized disclosure of any trade secret or confidential information of the Company or Subsidiary or (vii) other egregious conduct, that has or could have a serious and detrimental impact on the Company or Subsidiary and its employees..
 The Committee (or the Nominating Committee solely with respect to Director Awards), in its sole and absolute discretion, shall determine Cause.